Security is a top concern for Survey & Ballot Systems as it is for our clients. SBS security features include:

 1. Explain how you will secure my member database.

-Our systems employ Secure Sockets Layer (SSL)/Transport Layer Security (TLS) encryption to secure traffic between client election systems and voters’ computing devices – the same encryption techniques utilized by US financial and banking institutions.
+SBS systems employ Secure Sockets Layer (SSL)/Transport Layer Security (TLS) encryption to secure traffic between client election systems and voters’ computing devices.
+These are the same encryption techniques utilized by U.S. financial and banking institutions.

 2. Explain how your digital security infrastructure will protect me.

 When a vendor manages an election project for you, the member and voting data is usually out of your hands until results are delivered.
 Be sure to ask the vendor to trace the paths your data will take – where it will reside, who will have access to it and what will be done to protect it at each step.
 This is a 24/7/365 process that is best handled by experts within an Enterprise Data Center operation.
 A qualified data center can provide physical security from monitoring who is on the premises to hardware and network security.
 They can also manage a wide array of important operational details including reliable power sources, climate control, connectivity and redundancy systems with both active and passive monitoring processes.

 3. Explain how you will secure and verify the accuracy of my physical documents.

 When working with third-party vendors, you should be assured there will be checks and balances that guarantee the integrity and accuracy of all final and certified results.
 Look for procedures, chain-of-custody and accountability policies that ensure accurate results but provide defensibility in the event of any questions after the project.
 Policies and procedures should include check-ins, daily counts (or delivered counts) and locked vaults for storing the documents with limited access by credentialed staff.

 It’s crucial that the entire flow of data is tested and proven accurate.
 Any partner should be able to demonstrate their accuracy rates at points before, during and after the counting is done.